RahulSinghRaj/tele-shilling-bot-test/README.md

 https://t.me/AutoShillTG

 # Free Trial Limitations
-For the free trial, I have set limitations for test use until 8/5 4pm GMT
+For the free trial, I have set limitations for test use
 - Shill text size up to 500 characters
 - Shill text up to 20 lines
 - Groups up to 30 groups
-- Free trial expires at xx/xx/xx
+- Free trial expires at 8/5 4pm GMT

 # Paid version will be released
 After the free trial,